yusufekrembm/Appcent-MarsRover/README.md

 This is an application that you can check some mars rovers and rovers informations when you click on Item.
 Informations are ..

--Date
+- Date
--Rover Name
+- Rover Name
--Camera Name
+- Camera Name
--Status
+- Status
--Launch Date
+- Launch Date
--Landing Date
+- Landing Date
--Detailed Image
+- Detailed Image

 Note :  There are same item informations about landing, launch date in API so looking same in samples.
 You can check API also.